Do I have to renew my membership?

 Mandatory CPD is an annual measurement of development and competency, with the minimum standards outlined in the Rules.
 Members cannot transfer or bank hours from previous years to fulfill the minimum requirements for any given year.

 I will be changing my membership status from Inactive to Active.
-Am I obligated to submit a report and plan?
+Am I obligated to submit a report?

 Mandatory CPD is only applicable to active members of the Law Society.
-Inactive members are not expected to fulfill the Mandatory CPD requirements.
-However, inactive members returning to active status are required to complete the Plan portion of the CPD Report & Plan for the upcoming membership year.
+Inactive members are not required to fulfill the Mandatory CPD requirements.

 I will be changing my membership status from Active to Inactive.
-Am I obligated to submit a CPD Report & Plan?
+Am I obligated to submit a CPD Report?